Personal work permit

 You will have to file a detailed business plan on your project and prove that you have substantial financial means to support yourself during your stay in the country.

 The permit is usually valid for 1 year.
-Although depending on the time requested in the application, the business project and the applicant net worth level, may be issued for up to 3 years or even for an unlimited period of time.
+However, depending on the time requested in the application, the business project and the applicant's net worth level, they may be issued for up to 3 years or even for an unlimited period of time.

 - Proof of financial means to live in Macedonia.

-- Clean criminal record and not to be subject to a criminal investigation.
+- Clean criminal record and not to be subject of a criminal investigation.

 - Comprehensive health insurance.

 - Macedonian company registration details issued by the Central Registry.